MetaMask/metamask-docs/snaps/reference/permissions.md

 ## endowment:network-access

 To access the internet, a snap must request the `endowment:network-access` permission.
-This permission exposes the global networking APIs `fetch` and `WebSocket` to the Snaps execution environment.
+This permission exposes the global `fetch` API to the Snaps execution environment.

 :::caution
 `XMLHttpRequest` isn't available in Snaps, and you should replace it with `fetch`.